Abu Dhabi Travel Guide

 Shopping

-Shopping in Abu Dhabi is a very rewarding experience with souks, malls and the airport duty free shops offering some of the lowest prices in the world on a wide range of goods, thanks to very low import duties.
+Shopping in Abu Dhabi is a very rewarding experience with souks, malls, and airport duty-free shops offering some of the lowest prices in the world on a wide range of goods, thanks to very low import duties.
 Most shopping malls are open Saturday to Wednesday from 10am to 10pm, on Thursdays from 10am to 11pm, and on Fridays from 2pm until late.
 Independent shops close for lunch from 2pm to 4pm, and then stay open until at least 9pm.

-There are a number of souks (markets) in Abu Dhabi offering a vast selection of oriental carpets, gold and antique jewellery, electronic gadgets, designer clothes, cosmetics, spices and souvenirs.
-The Al Nasr Street, Sheikh Hamdan, Sheikh Khalifa, Iranian and Al Meena souks are among the most popular in Abu Dhabi.
+There are a number of souks (markets) in Abu Dhabi where travellers will find a vast selection of oriental carpets, gold and antique jewellery, electronic gadgets, designer clothes, cosmetics, spices, and souvenirs.
+The Al Nasr Street, Sheikh Hamdan, Sheikh Khalifa, Iranian, and Al Meena souks are among the most popular.
 Local souvenirs include items such as traditional coffee pots, Bedouin jewellery and antique chests.

-There are around 15 shopping malls and centres in Abu Dhabi offering a variety of brand-name outlets, hypermarkets, cinemas, cafés, restaurants and fast-food joints for shoppers to enjoy; two of the biggest are the Marina and Abu Dhabi malls.
-Some of the international outlets at these malls are IKEA, Woolworths, Body Shop, Virgin Megastores, Versace, Burberry and Gucci.
-The Abu Dhabi Shopping Festival is held each year in malls throughout the city and consumers can find excellent bargains and win a number of shopping prizes.
+There are around 15 shopping malls and centres that have a variety of brand-name outlets, hypermarkets, cinemas, cafés, restaurants, and fast-food establishments for shoppers to enjoy.
+Some of the biggest are the Marina Mall, Abu Dhabi Mall, and Yas Mall.
+International outlets at these malls include IKEA, Woolworths, The Body Shop, Virgin Megastores, Versace, Burberry, and Gucci.

 Nightlife